-The Writing Center is a free service for all Grand Valley graduate and undergraduate students, offering one-to-one peer feedback on writing in Allendale, downtown, and online.
-The center is an integral part of WRT 098 and WRT 150, and it provides weekly small group activities, embedded consultants in computerized classrooms, and peer review workshops as requested by faculty members.
+The Writing Center offers one-to-one peer feedback on writing in Allendale, downtown, and online.
+This free service is for all Grand Valley graduate and undergraduate students.
+The center is an integral part of WRT 150, and it provides weekly small group activities, embedded consultants in computerized classrooms, and peer review workshops as requested by faculty members.
 Students can work with a consultant on any kind of writing, including creative, professional, and academic work, and receive detailed feedback and revision suggestions at any stage of the writing process.
 Every hour of operation offers appointments and drop-in consultations.
-For additional information about services and locations, please visit www.gvsu.edu/wc/.
+For additional information about services and locations, please visit gvsu.edu/wc/.

 GVSU McNair Scholars Program

 230 Mary Idema Pew Library, (616) 331-8100, gvsu.edu/ours/mcnair

 The Ronald E. McNair Postbaccalaureate Achievement program's goal is to increase the number of minoritized students in Ph.D. programs and careers across the country.
 That is first-generation students with significant financial need (Pell Grant-eligible), or members of racial and ethnic groups that are traditionally underrepresented in careers that require a Ph.D.
 The program accepts students from all disciplines.
 Scholars participate in a 15-month program that includes academic and career counseling, tutoring, GRE preparation, graduate school application preparation, and academic writing preparation, as well as a stipend and subsidized housing during an intensive summer research program.
 Scholars will also have access to funding for conference travel and graduate school visits.

 The Laker Academic Success Center academic advisors provide one-on-one academic advising and support to student athletes.
 Students maintain a regular schedule of appointments to help with academic success and ensure athletic eligibility.